-These settings should always be made in the camera first and secondly in the wireless access point.
+These settings should always be made firstly in the camera and in the wireless access point secondly.
 This ensures that the camera is always accessible when making changes.

-Using a wired connection ensures greater secrecy while making these settings.
+Using a wired connection and/or HTTPS ensures greater secrecy while making these settings.